 The leadership of each constituent institution of the UNC System will make final decisions about who will return to on-site work and when.
-The UNC System recommends an incremental and phased approach to the return to on-site operations, based on the State's dimmer-switch approach.
+The UNC System recommends an incremental and phased approach to the return to on-site operations, based on the State's three-phased reopening plan.
 Each institution will take reasonable measures to ensure the health and safety of faculty and staff, as well as the broader University community.
-Each institution will keep faculty and staff informed of changes to workplace expectations and any related health and safety requirements.
+Each institution will keep faculty and staff informed of changes to workplace expectations, the status of the statewide reopening plan as it applies to the institution, and any related health and safety requirements.
 Each institution will consider gradually expanding on-site work based on the following factors:

-- ability to control and manage conditions in specific work environments; - feasibility of remote work as opposed to the need to perform essential functions on-site at a University worksite; - need for an employee to access on-site resources, such as equipment or technology; - individual employee health risks and/or the risks to an employee's immediate family members: - availability of face coverings, hand sanitizer, and other materials designed to promote hygiene - availability of any personal protective equipment (PPE) that might be required for some unique positions; and - COVID-19 testing and monitoring capabilities.
+- ability to control and manage conditions in specific work environments; - feasibility of remote work as opposed to the need to perform essential functions on site at a University worksite; - need for an employee to access on-site resources, such as equipment or technology; - individual employee health risks and/or the risks to an employee's immediate family members; - availability of face coverings, hand sanitizer, and other materials designed to promote hygiene - availability of any personal protective equipment (PPE) that might be required for some unique positions; and - COVID-19 testing and monitoring capabilities.

 All decisions on return to on-site operations, once approved, will be communicated through the employee's direct supervisor, the institution's HR office, and/or other designated University management.
+This may vary from institution to insitution, but there should be consistency in how such communications are accomplished to assure comprehensive understanding and clarity of decision-making authority.

 The need to reduce the number of people onsite to maintain appropriate social distancing requirements will continue for the foreseeable future.
-Workgroups that can continue to effectively work remotely will be encouraged to do so to the greatest extent possible, at least while the State remains in a state of emergency and potentially beyond for certain individuals at increased risk (as defined by the CDC).

-Each institution's return to on-site work measures should consider how faculty and staff can work remotely to the greatest extent possible.
-For those jobs and functions that are not conducive to remote work, the institution should consider how to help employees minimize exposure and contact while they perform essential job requirements, including providing face coverings and related training, as well as any PPE that might be required for some positions.
+Workgroups that can continue to effectively work remotely will likely continue to do so, at least until Phase 3 of the State's reopening plan and potentially beyond for certain high-risk individuals (as defined by the CDC).
+Each institution's return to on-site work measures should consider how faculty and staff would maximize remote instruction and telework, should it become necessary.
+For those jobs and functions that are not conducive to telework, the institution should consider how to help employees minimize exposure and contact while they perform essential job requirements, including providing face coverings and related training, as well as any PPE that might be required for some positions.